yuriys-kentico/kontent-custom-element-samples/YouTubeSelector/README.md

 ## Usage

-To use the YouTube video selector in your Kentico Cloud project:
+To use the YouTube video selector in your Kentico Kontent project:

-* In Kentico Cloud open Content types tab
+* In Kentico Kontent open Content types tab
 * Open / create a content model to which you want to add the YouTube video selector
 * Add **Custom element** content element
 * Open configuration of the content element